-Raw vegetables are also a good source of Vitamin C which is important to teeth, bone, and collagen formation.
+Raw vegetables are also a good source of Vitamin C, which is important for teeth, bone, and collagen formation.

 4. Beta Carotene

-This is another essential mineral that is essential to aid regulation of blood pressure in pregnant women.
+This is another essential mineral that is essential in aiding regulation of blood pressure in pregnant women.

 Not all raw vegetables can be consumed during pregnancy.
 Following a raw diet during pregnancy requires some care.
 Detailed below is a list of vegetables that are safe for pregnant women: